donhauser/wagtail-pdf/README.md

 ## ModelAdmin

-You can enable model rendering by inheriting from `PdfModelMixin`:
+To enable model rendering, your model must inherit from `PdfModelMixin`:

 ```py
 # models.py